All Episodes

 I certainly am.

-The Rush Limbaugh thing, the TO thing.
+The Rush Limbaugh thing, the T.O. thing.

-I could call her did.
+I call or did.

-Or no, Snerdley, Snerdley asked me if he'd ever won a Super Bowl, and I said, no, he hasn't.
+Snerdley asked me if he'd ever won a Super Bowl, and I said, no, he hasn't.

-Uh uh Philip Rivers, how many Super Bowls has he won?
+Philip Rivers, how many Super Bowls has he won?

 Zero.